 By Telephone / Online

-Our Box Office telephone line (0344 561 0622) is open from Monday – Saturday, 9am – 9pm and on Sunday and Bank Holidays from 10am – 5pm.
+Our Box Office telephone line (0344 561 0622) is open from Monday – Friday, 9am – 5pm.
 You can find out more about the shows or book tickets online 24 hours a day by clicking here or by visiting our ticketing partner, Ticketquarter.

 You can purchase tickets in person (subject to availability) from the theatre Box Office 30 minutes before a performance begins.